aldemeery/proxyl/README.md

 # Proxyl 🌐

-Proxyl is a scraper that scrapes proxy server information and saves it in `json` format
+Proxyl is a scraper that scrapes free proxy server information from [Free Proxy List](https://free-proxy-list.net) and saves it in `json` format.
+Proxyl is built using [http](https://rubygems.org/gems/http) and [Nokogiri](https://rubygems.org/gems/nokogiri).

 * [Usage](#usage)
 * [Testing](#testing)